wp-plugins/hulvire-fotofolio/readme.txt

 == Screenshots ==

 1. This is settings of plugin
-2. This is plugin showed on wordpress page
+2. This is plugin in wordpress page

 == Changelog ==

+= 1.3 =
+* Removed major bug which not allow the activation of more than one hulvire plugin

 = 1.2 =
 *